Microsoft/azure-docs.cs-cz/articles/governance/blueprints/reference/blueprint-functions.md

                 "type": "array",
                 "metadata": {
                     "displayName": "Principal IDs",
                     "description": "This is a blueprint parameter that any artifact can reference.
 We'll display these descriptions for you in the info bubble.
-Supply principal IDs for the users,groups, or service principals for the RBAC assignment.", "strongType": "PrincipalId"
+Supply principal IDs for the users,groups, or service principals for the Azure role assignment.", "strongType": "PrincipalId"
                 }
             }